oils-for-unix/oils/doc/language-influences.md

 Perl can be viewed as a mixture of shell, awk, and sed.
 Oil is a similar agglomeration of languages, but it's statically parsed.

+### Julia

+Multiline strings in Oil use similar whitespace stripping rules:

+    proc p {
+      # Because leading and trailing space are stripped, this is 2 lines long
+      var foods = '''
+      peanut
+      coconut
+      '''
+    }

 <!--

 TODO: autovivification from Perl/awk.
 Is this setvar?